The Return of the “Special

 posts or around 1 blog reflection per week and feedback to your teammates each

-to reflect and blog post each week on at least three of the assigned articles
+and blog post each week on at least three of the assigned articles for the week

-for the week (or one long article if it a technical report, white paper, or
+(or one long article if it a technical report, white paper, or educational

-educational technology plan).
-The length of each post
+technology plan).
+The length of each post will vary.
+Let’s

-your groupmates feedback by the end of each week (by Saturday night or Sunday).
+feedback by the end of each week (by Saturday night or Sunday).
+Peer

 At the end of the semester, I want you to draft a 2 (maybe 3) page single-spaced reflection paper on your